sarahciston/shequalifies/posts/field3-IAI.md

 #### making
 "how to write nonviolent creative code: honor the land, honor the body, honor the small, honor the exchange" [p5.js Contributors Conference](https://docs.google.com/presentation/d/19xxc2zWWdFMAQjT6tRdN5ZU13vAKSwM7jojaC2U4F6Q/edit#slide=id.g5fc8f78ea6_1_99){:target="_blank"}

+Some of the values of organizations that support intersectional technologies that try to operate against white supremacy have included **rest, asking questions not assuming knowledge,

+MA+P's Creative Code Collective values include (and we continue to develop these in community) "cooperation not competition, scrappy artistic strategies not perfect code, open-source first, do-it-together, project-based and project-oriented, growth not perfection."

+#### feminist handmade media practices, ai as craft
+iteration, exploration, slow, embodied, specific/situated

 #### Critical Code Studies